GoogleChrome/web.dev/src/site/content/en/blog/proxx-1/index.md

 The filmstrip can give insight into how loading your app _feels_ for the user.
 The waterfall can tell you what resources are responsible for potentially long loading times.
 Here's a checklist of things you can do to improve loading performance:

 - Deliver as many assets as possible over one connection.
-- Preload or even inline resources that are required for the first render and interactivity.
+- [Preload] or even inline resources that are required for the first render and interactivity.
 - Prerender your app to improve perceived loading performance.
-- Make use of aggressive code splitting to reduce the amount of code needed for interactivity.
+- Make use of aggressive [code splitting][code split] to reduce the amount of code needed for interactivity.

 Stay tuned for part 2 where we discuss how to optimize runtime performance on hyper-constrained devices.